 An important skill for a product manager is the ability to parachute into an existing product and land on your feet.
 What should you accomplish during your first 2 weeks?

 Step 1: Set up meetings with your product’s key stakeholders

 Every meeting that you have with key stakeholders will reveal items that have been promised or already committed to.
 Are there any golf course deals?
 Did the CEO promise something to a client or prospect on the golf course?
 Every stakeholder meeting will include a few small requests for things that have already been committed.
 Write them down and put them into a backlog but don't make any commitments until you know the full scope of the request.

 For each of these requests your response should be ‘that sounds like a reasonable new feature, let me get back to you after I’ve done some research.’

 It’s not the Product Manager’s job to prioritize everything in the backlog.
 It is the product manager’s job to populate the backlog and facilitate the prioritization.
 The stakeholders will drive the prioritization.
 Sometimes a promise is made to a customer and it’s worth a lot of money and that will affect the prioritization, other times it’s who yells the loudest.
 But nobody should be prioritizing the backlog in a vacuum.
 In the Agile world, backlog grooming takes place often and in many organizations it’s not just the development team participating.
-You would have sales, account management, product marketing all participating and it’s a chance to make sure that everything in the backlog is prioritized correctly.
+You would have sales, playbook management, product marketing all participating and it’s a chance to make sure that everything in the backlog is prioritized correctly.
 There is also strategic prioritization that happens where the product strategy stakeholders meet to decide what the roadmap priorities look like for the next quarter or the next year or whatever time frame you work on.
 There will always be updates and resets based on reality but the prioritization needs to take place.